Britax One4Life ClickTight Review

 Britax has been creating juvenile products for over 70 years.
 They design gear for families keeping fun and safety in view.
 The company began distribution in the United States in 1996 after becoming the best-selling car seats in Europe.
 Britax also sells some top-ranked strollers and now owns the BOB company.

-The One4Life has one of the group's lowest crash test analysis results in our best convertible car seat review, with disappointing results for the chest sensor data and better than average HIC results.
+The One4Life has one of the lowest crash test analysis results in our best convertible car seat review, with disappointing results for the chest sensor data and better than average HIC results.
 We tested this car seat without the Anti-Rebound Bar, as that is how it came when purchased.
 Each seat in this review meets or exceeds the federal safety guidelines in the FMVSS 213.
 This Britax has lower results than most of the other Britax options in this review.
 We commission our crash tests using the same guidelines and facilities used by the National Highway Traffic Safety Administration (NHTSA).

 The graphs provided above include the actual test data with the Britax in black and the top-performing seat results in green for comparison purposes.
 The Clek Foonf has the least amount of G-forces for the chest clip with a 33, while the One4Life result is 56 (max allowable is 60).
 The One4Life HIC result is 399, where the max allowed is 1000, and the best is the Britax Allegiance with a 186.

 Ease of Install - LATCH

 The One4Life is easy to install using LATCH and earned one of the highest results in the group, with only a couple of seats offering easier installation, including the Britax Boulevard ClickTight ARB with perfect scores for all installation methods.

 This Britax has the push-button connection (above left) we prefer and a strap that is easy to tighten without much effort.
 Parents can check the installation angle of the seat using the visual indicators (above right) on the side of the seat, which is straightforward to read.